-And unlike other European variations of salsa verde based on mostly parsley, this green sauce is made using tomatillos.
+Unlike other European variations of salsa verde based mostly on parsley, this green sauce uses tomatillos.
 A tomato at heart, tomatillos are less sweet than your average tomatoes and less watery.
 The homemade salsa verde will be the core of this recipe and brings all the other ingredients together.

 Ingredients you’ll need to make this recipe:

-- For the rice, you’ll need one family-size bag of Success Rice (which only takes 10 minutes to cook), minced garlic, melted butter, fresh lime zest, fresh lime juice, fresh cilantro, oregano, Himalayan pink salt, and black pepper.
+- For the rice, you’ll need cooked rice (1 cup of uncooked rice equal approximately 3 cups of cooked rice), minced garlic, melted butter, fresh lime zest, fresh lime juice, fresh cilantro, oregano, Himalayan pink salt, and black pepper.

 - For the fish, you’ll need fresh flounder filets, black pepper, cilantro flakes, paprika, chili powder, Himalayan pink salt, and Abodo seasoning.